 The Decision is Yours

 First, you need to decide whether you want to be a Mason.
 People come to Freemasonry from all walks of life and for many different reasons.
-By all means do your own research, talk to Masons (our Secretary’s contact information is below) so you can be clear that you want to proceed from a personal conviction and a clear idea of what you expect from Freemasonry.
+By all means do your own research, and talk to Masons (you can arrange this via our Facebook page, see below) so you can be clear that you want to proceed from a personal conviction and a clear idea of what you expect from Freemasonry.
 It’s not our job to persuade you to join Freemasonry but it is our hope that, if you do decide to join, you make Hull Old Grammarians’ your Mother Lodge.
 There are a number of excellent resources available to start your journey, and we recommend you begin with the official website of the United Grand Lodge of England.
 Do try to avoid researching too much however; finding out too much of the specifics of our rituals and traditions will spoil the experience for you should you go on to join.